kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 -->

-New e2e tests will verify correct behavior at key points in the lifecycle of a Workload and its PodGroups.
+New e2e tests will verify correct behavior at key points in the lifecycle of a PodGroup.

-- When a Workload referencing a ResourceClaimTemplate for one of its PodGroups is created and no Pods in that group exist yet, no ResourceClaim is generated.
+- When a PodGroup referencing a ResourceClaimTemplate is created, a ResourceClaim is generated and remains unallocated.
-- When the first Pod is created for the PodGroup, a ResourceClaim is generated.
+- When the first Pod is created for the PodGroup, the ResourceClaim is allocated.
 - When subsequent Pods in the PodGroup are created, no additional ResourceClaims are generated and the Pods are all allocated the same existing ResourceClaim.
 - When all but one Pod in the PodGroup are deleted, the ResourceClaim is not deleted and remains allocated.
-- When all of the Pods in the PodGroup have been deleted, then the ResourceClaim is deallocated and deleted.
+- When all of the Pods in the PodGroup have been deleted, then the ResourceClaim is deallocated, but is not deleted.
+- When the PodGroup is deleted, its generated ResourceClaims are deleted.

 ### Graduation Criteria